wlg1/wlg1.github.io/notion/expms/Experimental Records/Code Notebooks/tall_short_neuron_investigation ipynb.md

     This has 5120*36 neurons.
 Despite this, the dot product of each one with a token is very fast.
 This is because it’s just one dot product

+NOTE: neurons each only have one set of weights.
+But there are input values into the neuron, and output values out of it.
+The “output weights” are just the neuron weights.
+The weights are multiplied by every value in the input vector, and this create an output value for a single neuron.

 Brainstorm a workflow from broad to specific to find MULTIPLE neurons for each token and see how they add up with each other and with the attention heads circuit: